 Amelia Island State Park is favored for fishing, open daily (admission $2 per person).
-Located at the southern tip of the island (near the southend bridge off First Coast Highway/A1A).
-Realize there is limited access to much of this park without a 4-wheel-drive vehicle.
-The are no restrooms along the beachfront, dogs are not allowed on the beach here.
-Also, beware of dangerous currents (there are NO LIFEGUARD TOWERS).
-Next to the park’s entrance is George Crady dedicated fishing bridge (restrooms located here).
-Kelly Seashore Ranch at the park offers horseback riding on the beach.
+Located at the southern tip of the island (near the south end bridge off First Coast Highway/A1A).
+Beware dangerous currents, and there are no lifeguard towers within the State Park.
+The are no restrooms along the park’s beachfront, and dogs are not allowed on the beach.

 Much of Amelia Island State Park is designated a “Critical Wildlife Area,” and is a nesting ground for shorebirds.
 Large areas of this park are off limits seasonally during bird nesting (closure dates March 1st to Sept.
 1st), see more info and aerial map marking closed areas.

-Amelia Island’s beaches and dunes are critical habitat and nesting areas for shorebirds (Least Terns and Wilson Plovers), plus sea turtles and gopher tortoises.
+Amelia Island’s beaches and dunes are critical habitat for Least Terns and Wilson Plovers, plus sea turtles and gopher tortoises.
 Please note signs posted and seasonally roped off areas.
 Respect boundaries and don’t disturb nesting or “resting” wildlife.